-With an ingredient list as long as your baby registry and a splash of artery-clogging partially hydrogenated oil, these nutrient-void rolls are a definite no-go.
+With an ingredient list as long as your baby registry, these nutrient-void rolls are a definite no-go.

 Ore-Ida Tater Tots

 This is a way to mess up a perfectly good spud.
 Each of these tots has nearly an entire gram of fat!
 All that excess oil makes them a bit reminiscent of soggy cafeteria food.
 Do yourself a favor and skip 'em!

 Totino's Pepperoni & Bacon Pizza Rolls